Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI

 The surrogate outcome model addresses the standard problem of inferring the relationship between an outcome variable $Y$ and covariates $X$.
 The parameter of interest $\theta^\star\in \R^d$ is defined as the solution to an estimating equation:

 for some function $U_\theta$.
 For example, $U_\theta(X, Y)$ can be chosen to be a score function, i.e., the gradient of a log-likelihood.

 When data collection is costly or time-consuming, it may be impossible to measure the true outcome for all subjects.
 In the hope of increasing the sample size, researchers often collect a surrogate outcome $\hat Y$ that is correlated with the outcome of interest $Y$ and can be measured at a much lower cost.
-This leads to an incomplete dataset $\{(Y_i, \hat Y_i, X_i, D_i)\}_{i=1}^{n+N}$, where $D_i\in \{0, 1\}$ indicates if the outcome is observed: $Y_i$ is available if and only if $D_i=1$.
+We assume that we observe \(n\) labeled observations, for which \(Y\) is available, and \(N\) unlabeled observations, for which only \((X,\hat Y)\) is available.
+Equivalently, if \(D\in\{0,1\}\) denotes the indicator of having a label, \(D=1\) meaning that \(Y\) is observed, then we have an incomplete dataset $\{(Y_i, \hat Y_i, X_i, D_i)\}_{i=1}^{n+N}$.

-Unless $Y$ and $\hat Y$ are perfectly correlated, replacing $Y$ by $\hat Y$ does not yield a valid estimating equation, i.e., $\E[U_{\theta^\star}(X, \hat{Y})] \neq 0$. \cite{pepe1992inference} provides an early semiparametric solution to correct for this bias; here we take the perspective of \cite{robins1994estimation}, who consider an analogous semiparametric model.
+Unless $Y$ and $\hat Y$ are perfectly correlated, replacing $Y$ by $\hat Y$ does not yield a valid estimating equation, i.e., $\E[U_{\theta^\star}(X, \hat{Y})] \neq 0$. \cite{pepe1992inference} provides an early semiparametric solution to correct for this bias; here we take the perspective of \cite{robins1994estimation}, who consider a similar semiparametric model.
 We note that, although they focus on missing covariates rather than missing outcomes, their theory directly applies to the latter.
 They assume that the missingness occurs at random, i.e., $\P(D= 1|Y,\hat Y, X) = p$ for some $p\in (0, 1)$.
 Their proposed estimator $\hat\theta$ is defined as the solution to the modified estimating equation